 People who do a lot of heavy lifting, both young and old, are at risk for sciatica, as are older people with arthritis.
 Sciatica in a younger person typically occurs from a herniated disc which pushes on the nerve or releases inflammatory chemicals that irritate the nerve.
 In older people, sciatica may occur because of disc degeneration, the abnormal movement of one vertebral body over another, arthritis of the small joints in the back of the spine or thickening of the ligaments of the spine.
 Or it may occur because of a combination of all of these things.

 What do I do if I have a problem after the injection?

 It is not uncommon to feel tired or to have some localized tenderness after an injection.
 We recommend rest for at least four hours after your procedure and the use of ice for any areas of tenderness.
 If you experience a fever, severe pain or any neurological change, please call our office immediately.
-One of our staff providers will answer questions and recommend an appropriate course of action.
-For after hours problems, we encourage you to get an evaluation at your nearest emergency room.
+One of our staff providers will answer your questions and recommend a appropriate course of action.

 Why do I have to fill out so many forms?

 Paperwork has become an unpleasant but necessary part of modern medicine.
 Insurance companies and governmental agencies require that certain forms be completed.
 In order to properly bill your insurance company, we need specific information.
 To expedite your evaluation, we ask that you fill out a questionnaire addressing your present and past medical conditions.